 The US dairy supply chain operates in a highly regulated environment which covers both locally produced goods as well as imported products.
-The food safety and security framework is in place to ensure that consumers are protected from unsafe products entering the supply chain.
+The food safety and security framework is in place to ensure that consumers are protected from harmful products entering the supply chain.
 Pressure to overhaul the existing food safety system has grown following several recent high-profile outbreaks.

 CDRF recognizes the continued production of safe food is a critical priority for the dairy industry and its customers and consumers.
 Consumer driven changes in the industry require a seamless safety focus throughout the whole chain.
 CDRF invests in projects to ensure milk and dairy product safety and security support demand, or prevent loss of demand, associated with loss of consumer confidence that products will meet expectations beyond taste and price.